Death Knight Hero Talents — The War Within (11.1.0)

 - Before casting

-Dancing Rune Weapon, you will want to burn off all of the resources that you will not need during it.
-In practice, this means every charge of
+Dancing Rune Weapon, you will want to burn off all of the resources that you will not need during it: exactly one

 - During